lookpy/CreditSmartDeviceOwner/replit.md

-# CDC Credit Smart Android App
+# Credit Smart Android App

 ## Overview
-The CDC Credit Smart Android App is a Device Owner application for CDC Credit Smart clients.
+The Credit Smart Android App is a Device Owner application for Credit Smart clients.
 It provides a secure and efficient mobile experience by integrating advanced security features, robust device pairing, real-time communication, and payment processing (PIX and Boleto).
 The app implements progressive blocking policies to enhance operational efficiency and bolster security for mobile financial transactions, using a 3-step handshake for secure device pairing.
 Its primary purpose is to provide a secure mobile experience for financial transactions, ensuring operational efficiency and strong security.

 ## User Preferences
 - Linguagem simples e clara em português